The phone is pocketable. Even in tight jeans. Yes, it is heavier than most phones but still manageable.

 The Fold 2 is a foldable tablet that is also a phone, and it is very good at both.
 If you use a lot of apps that can benefit from a larger screen, then the Fold 2 is a dream come true.
 If most of your mobile time is spent in social media apps, then the extra cost and bulk may not be worth it as most Android apps just scale-up on larger displays and offer no extra functionality or use the extra screen-estate.
 This might improve as developers start to modify their apps to embrace foldable and dual-screen devices.
 You might be better off with the Flip if that is your usage.

 It offers some advantages for multitasking, but if this is your main purpose for buying a foldable device, you might better take a look at the Microsoft Duo.
 As an all-round device, the Fold 2 is clearly the best foldable smartphone you can get because it can be both a normal phone and a tablet and allow for apps to run side-by-side.
-The Duo is great for multitasking but is not a great tablet, and also not so handy as a phone and the camera is not that great.

 Update: we received an update on September 26.
 The Fold 2 now supports e-sim.
 We will let you know if we find any other improvements.